Dead or Alive 5: Plot

-Bayman's military patrol is ambushed and cut down by a hooded figure of superhuman speed which then dissolves into thin air.
-Seeking revenge, Bayman meets Helena aboard Freedom Survivor, as he is suspecting DOATEC's involvement, which Helena denies, suggesting it might be rather the work of Donovan's breakaway faction.
-She is also approached by Kasumi, who is looking for information regarding Alpha-152.
+Two years after the previous events, Bayman's military patrol is ambushed and cut down by a hooded figure of superhuman speed which then dissolves into thin air.
+Seeking revenge, Bayman meets Helena Douglas aboard her cruise ship, Freedom Survivor, as he is suspecting DOATEC's involvement, which Helena denies, suggesting it might be rather the work of Victor Donovan's breakaway faction.
+She is also approached by Kasumi, who is looking for information regarding Alpha-152 after the latter's sudden disappearance during the TriTower's destruction.
 Helena promises her help and arranges a meeting between Hayate and Kasumi, who insists that the pursuit of Alpha is only her fight, rejecting Hayate's offer to aid her.
 Kasumi then sets out to find more clues about Alpha's whereabouts, going round-the-world while being herself pursued by Ayane.
 She is also hunted by Bayman, who suspects Kasumi of being the attacker and desires to take her down himself.
-Helena tells Hayate that she will stop Project Alpha.
+Helena informs Hayate that she will stop Project Alpha.

-Meanwhile, at DOATEC's oil platform, Rig is paid a visit by Christie who claims to be a woman from his past coming to "test" him and who is still working for Donovan.
-Soon, the platform mysteriously comes under helicopter attack, but Rig and Bass succeed in putting down the fire.
-It is then revealed it was Helena who has destroyed the TriTower to get revenge on Donovan for the death of her parents during power struggles within the organization.
-Donovan, his face hidden behind a white porcelain mask, is seen plotting the final stage of his Project Alpha: Phase Four.
-Donovan orders Lisa, who is still working with him on her research, to bring Miyako, who too is part of their new organization MIST, to a secret laboratory located under the rig.
+Meanwhile, at DOATEC's oil platform, one of the platform's worker named Rig, is paid a visit by Christie, who claims to be a woman from his past coming to "test" him, and who is still working for Donovan.
+Soon, the platform mysteriously comes under helicopter attack, but Rig along with Bass Armstrong, who's also employed there, succeed in putting down the fire.
+Donovan, his face hidden behind a porcelain mask, is seen plotting the final stage of his Project Alpha: Phase Four.
+Donovan orders Lisa Hamilton, who is still working with him on her research, to bring head of DOATEC Japan, Miyako, who too is part of their new organization, "MIST", to a secret laboratory located under the rig.

-Various characters are shown entering the fifth DOA tournament, which takes place at the platform.
-Each does it for their own reasons, often to either see once more or to defeat some other character.
-Usually they join it after either being approached by Zack, who is shown finding, fighting and recruiting them around the world.
-After Tina decides to return to fighting, her father Bass enters it as well, adopting a ring name of Mr. Strong; eventually, they reunite as a team.
-While stalking Jann Lee, Leifang eventually confronts him before the tournament and there is sexual tension between them.
-Hitomi, who still hopes to see Ein (Hayate), advances to the quarterfinals, defeating Mila and then Eliot.
+Various characters are shown entering the fifth Dead or Alive tournament, which also takes place at the platform.
+Each does it usually for their own reasons, often to either see once more or to defeat some other character.
+They join after being approached by Zack, who is shown finding, fighting and recruiting them around the world.
+After Tina Armstrong decides to return to fighting, her father Bass enters it as well, adopting a ring name of Mr. Strong; eventually, they reunite as a team.
+While stalking Jann Lee, Leifang eventually confronts him before the tournament on a train and there is sexual tension between them when the train is thrown off its track and crashes.
+Hitomi, who still hopes to see Ein (Hayate), advances to the quarterfinals, defeating Spanish newcomer, Mila, and then Eliot.
 During a break, Hitomi meets Hayate, who wishes her good luck.
-Jann Lee, who had won constructive matches against Leifang and Mr. Strong, defeats her, emerging as the winner from the tournament but not attending the championship award ceremony out of a personal grudge for Rig, whom he lost to in an earlier fight.
+Jann Lee, who had won constructive matches against Leifang and Mr. Strong, defeats Hitomi, emerging as the winner of the tournament, but not attending the championship award ceremony out of a personal grudge for Rig, whom he lost to in an earlier fight.